 - 2.3.1 The built-up area of Milton Keynes lies to the south and west of MKE.
 The residential areas of Willen and Brooklands are adjacent to the SUE, separated by the M1.
 Willen was developed around the existing village during the 1980s.
 Brooklands is part of the Eastern Expansion area which has been developed over the last ten years. - 2.3.2 To the south also lies Cotton Valley Sewage Works at Pineham and the Tongwell employment area. - 2.3.3 The village of Moulsoe lies to the east of the SUE.
 It has developed in a linear form along Newport Road. - 2.3.4 To the north-west of the SUE lies the town of Newport Pagnell.
 As at the 2011 Census, Newport Pagnell had a population of 15,118, and a total of 6,214 dwellings.
-Land has been allocated for residential development on the eastern edge of the town to the north of North Crawley Road at Tickford Fields. - 2.3.5 To the south of the site is the Ouzel Valley linear park which provides recreation and flood attenuation for the whole of Milton Keynes, and is a wildlife corridor of strategic ecological significance.
-To the north of the site the River Ouzel and associated floodplain continues through Newport Pagnell.
+Land has been allocated for residential development on the eastern edge of the town to the north of North Crawley Road at Tickford Fields. - 2.3.5 To the south of the site is the Ouzel Valley linear park which provides recreation and flood attenuation for the whole of Milton Keynes.
+To the north of the site the linear park follows the River Ouzel through Newport Pagnell.

 2.3.6 Adjoining the southern edge of the site, adjacent to the M1, lies a triangle of land alongside the River Ouzel which is owned by the Parks Trust.
-The land, which is part of the linear park, is managed as a nature reserve.